YinYue33/Design-Pattern/Composite-Pattern/README.md

     }
 }
 ```
-### Client1: iterator all items in the menu, print it if it is a menu item
+### Client1: iterate all items in the menu, print it if it is a menu item
-This is an external iterator, can be used to iterator each element in the menu
+This is an external iterator, can be used to iterate each element in the menu
 ```Java
 public void printMenu(Menu menu) {
     Iterator<MenuComponent> iterator = menu.createIterator();